MichaelVrana/sle22-signatr-artifact/README.md

 Depending on the number of packages (and their transitive dependencies), it might take a while.
 For the sample of 5 packages (small corpus, though of the very popular packages), it might be ~20 minutes.

-It could happen, that some dependencies won't install.
+It could happen that some dependencies won't install.

 The result should be something like: